71emj/compare/README.md

 Following contents are a list of methods for utilizing Compare

 ### Compare.toCase(expression[, value[, callback]])
 toCase is similar to "case" in vanilla switch.
 The expression can be either a string or an array.
-However since the toCase is designed to match one statment in each case, only the first expression in an array is evaluated in this method (see [toCaseOR](#comparetocaseorexpressions-value-callback), [toCaseAND](#comparetocaseandexpressions-value-callback) for multiple expression evaluation).
+However since the toCase is designed to match one statement in each case, only the first expression in an array is evaluated in this method (see [toCaseOR](#comparetocaseorexpressions-value-callback), [toCaseAND](#comparetocaseandexpressions-value-callback) for multiple expression evaluation).

 <strong>note: </strong>since v1.2.0 toCase will dynamically adjust it's function base on the argument type, passing an array will have the method calls for evaluation on multiple expressions (toCaseOR).
 ```js